Arunsai57/AI-based-Home-Security-System/README.md

 ## 📄 License
 This project is **not open-source** in the traditional sense.
 It is a **private research prototype** intended solely for:

   - Hackathon evaluation
   - Academic demonstration
   - Personal learning

+❗ This project is **not open source**.
-- **No part of this codebase may be reused, copied, or distributed** without **explicit permission** from the author.
+Do not copy, distribute, or reuse any part of this codebase without explicit permission from the author.

 ---